Kazuyoshi Ishii: Early life

-He was born as the second son of three children in Mima-cho, Kitauwa-gun, Ehime Prefecture (currently Uwajima City).
-His father was a disciple of the painter Yokoyama Taikan.
-He went to mainland China with Yokoyama to study ink painting, but after the end of the war, that dream was put to rest, and although he ran a bicycle shop, his family was poor, and Ishii helped make ends meet by delivering newspapers and working part-time at a coffee shop.
-Belonged to the baseball team in junior high school.
-She became a big fan of Shinichi Chiba, who starred in the TV drama ``Kiihunter, which was being broadcast, and because of her admiration, she entered Ehime Prefectural Uwajima Higashi High School and began gymnastics.
+Ishii was born on June 10, 1953, in Uwajima, Ehime Prefecture, Japan.
+He is one of three siblings.
+As a boy, he was interested in sumo and baseball, and was also introduced to gymnastics.
+While Ishii was in junior high school, a book by Masatoshi Nakayama sparked his interest in Shotokan karate, but a Sonny Chiba film later inspired him to pursue training in Kyokushin karate.

 Karate debut

-In January 1969, Entered Kyokushin Kaikan Shikoku Branch Ashihara Kaikan (Ashihara Dojo) Uwajima Branch and became a disciple of Hideyuki Ashihara.
-I became interested in karate because my cousin in the neighborhood was practicing karate, and I happened to stumble upon Ashihara Dojo.
-In the same year, there were Hikaru Ninomiyagi (Enshin Kaikan) and Nariaki Takami (Karate-do Takami Karate).
+Ishii began training in Kyokushin karate under Hideyuki Ashihara, who was then a senior instructor in Kyokushin's International Karate Organization (IKO).
+By the time he was 16 years old, he had established a local Kyokushin dojo (training hall) under his instructor's supervision.
+Six years later, in 1975, he opened a Kyokushin dojo in Osaka, and this was a very successful venture.

+When Ashihara left the IKO a few years later, Ishii followed, but then left Ashihara's organization after only a few months.
+He founded his own organization, Seidokaikan Karate, in 1980.
+Ishii's organization had dojo in the Kansai region.
+Within the next two years, he was promoting televised full-contact karate tournaments.
+In 1983, Ishii became the first Chairman of the newly formed All Japan Budo Promotion Association.
+Seidokaikan's reputation grew as Ishii's students, such as Masaaki Satake, Toshiyuki Yanagisawa, and Toshiyuki Atokawa, earned tournament victories.

 Ashihara Dojo

 In January 1969, Entered Kyokushin Kaikan Shikoku Branch Ashihara Kaikan (Ashihara Dojo) Uwajima Branch and became a disciple of Hideyuki Ashihara.
-I became interested in karate because my cousin in the neighborhood was practicing karate, and I happened to stumble upon Ashihara Dojo.
 In the same year, there were Hikaru Ninomiyagi (Enshin Kaikan) and Nariaki Takami (Karate-do Takami Karate).

 Training period

 With the legs and hips trained through baseball and the flexibility cultivated through gymnastics, he achieved his black belt (first degree) in just over a year.
-After failing the university entrance exam, he relied on his older brother who lives in Osaka to live as a ronin, and while attending art school, he aimed to enter Tokyo University of the Arts, but since most of the students at the school were good at drawing, he gave up on going to university and got a job at a trading company in Osaka. did.
+After failing the university entrance exam, he relied on his older brother who lives in Osaka to live as a ronin, and while attending art school, he aimed to enter Tokyo University of the Arts, but since most of the students at the school were good at drawing, he gave up on going to university and got a job at a trading company in Osaka.